marlinarnz/quetzal_germany/README.md

 You can test your virtual environment by running the `00_test_environment` notebook.

 *[1]*: If you face problems importing geopandas, consider uninstalling package `rtree` and reinstalling a version up to 0.9.3 (`conda install -c conda-forge rtree=0.9.3`) or uninstalling the whole environment and reinstalling it with the requirements file posted in this [issue](https://github.com/systragroup/quetzal/issues/45).
+If you have problems with `numba` or others, consider fetching an earlier, more stable, version of `quetzal` with this commit: `git checkout 1126c05c8366e871893b85a55bd57d9d20e7d1d0`
 *[2]*: If you wonder why these files are not hosted in this very repository: Large input data files require different handling and some of them also require a license different to this repo's licensing.

 ### First model run